In Conclusion WCC

 possible reestablishment of

-Himself over the affairs of man.
+Itself over the affairs of man.

-Undoubtedly, scripture holds many rich imaginings about Deity/God's
+Undoubtedly, scripture holds many rich imaginings about

 return.
 However, when considering them a little common sense is in order.

-If Deity/God were to
+If Deity were to

 destroy our ability to hold on to our own difference.
 Preoccupation with the infinite has